 Few meters away from the cat-and-mouse game, I looked around hoping to find someone passing by, so that I could ask for help or at least could get advice for what I should do.
 Unluckily, no one around.
 At that moment, I was not sure what to do.
 I honestly did not want to involve in this kind of fight, especially when I was physically sick since I had been having fever.
 But I knew that I couldn’t allow myself to leave the bird there.

-(All people, including me, in the Village are aware of the cat-hunts-bird game here, but I didn’t have any clue aboutwhat to do if I encounter one)
+(All people in the Village, including me – already been here few times, are aware of the cat-hunts-bird game here, but I didn’t have any clue aboutwhat to do if I encounter one)

 I tiredly prayed, “Oh my Lord, please tell me what to do”.
 I approached the fight and shooed the cat away.
 I was still on my gloves, trying to reach and catch the bird.
 But the bird was too scared to let me touch.
 She was still in her violent mood and defending herself while trying to limp away.